What Does Blood Meal Mean?

 Blood meal can also used as a natural pest deterrent for outdoor plants, as it is believed that the smell of the substance is unappealing to larger animals like moles, deer, and squirrels.
 Likewise, it can also attract certain kinds of pests like dogs, possums, raccoons, and other omnivorous animals.

-As it is in a powder form, blood meal releases nitrogen quickly, so considerable caution must be used so that sensitive seedlings don't get fed too much.
+Although blood meal is an excellent fertilizer, it is not without its downsides.
+Blood meal should be used carefully, and instructions on its application should be closely followed.
+Like many other fertilizers, blood meal can put too much nitrogen in the soil so considerable caution must be used so that sensitive seedlings don't get fed too much.
 Excessive amounts of nitrogen can prevent plants from flowering or fruiting by burning the plants, or possibly killing them altogether.
 Blood meal should be used carefully, and instructions on its application should be closely followed.
+Blood meal can also attract certain kinds of pests like dogs, possums, raccoons, and other omnivorous animals.